glag2/raspi-car/README.md

 6) `ath1` (set display headers)
 7) `atsp0 010c` (auto detect the data port, 01 means get current data, 0c means engine RPM)

-   1) it will respond with some hex values, the second to last ones are the value that we are looking for
+   it will respond with some hex values, the second to last ones are the value that we are looking for

 P.S. to shutdown the raspberry use `sudo poweroff` .

 ### Dashcam

-To be able to record some videos plug in one or more camera that opencv can see (test it with the file "code\\DashCam\test_all_cams.py"), once plugged in make sure to save the DasCam_v2.py file somewhere and edit the autostart_manager.sh in order to get it going when the raspberry boot up.
+To be able to record some videos, plug in one or more camera that opencv can see (test it with the file "code\\DashCam\test_all_cams.py"), once plugged in make sure to save the DasCam_v2.py file somewhere and edit the autostart_manager.sh file in order to get it running when the raspberry boot up.

 To install open cv in Raspberry OS use this command: `pip install opencv-python --break-system-packages`

 ### GPS Logger

-As for the dashcam, make sure that the GPS works and the code\GPS\gps_logger.py path is correct in the autostart_manager.sh fileAuto start and shutdown
+As for the dashcam, make sure that the GPS works and the code\GPS\gps_logger.py path is correct in the autostart_manager.sh file.

+### Auto start and shutdown

 In order to execute a series of custom commands like: